laudrap/FirstTS/README.md

      - ***main.tsx*** : Renders the Main components from Main2.tsx on an HTML webpage and implements OAuth with Auth0.
      - ***index.css***: Contains all the css code.

+## Environment Variables
+_Meteo Folder_

+- VITE_AUTH0_DOMAIN: The domain of the Auth0 authentication service for the application.

+- VITE_AUTH0_CLIENT_ID: The client ID associated with your Auth0 application.

+Note :

+1. Set these environment variables in your application's configuration or deployment settings.
+2. Keep the values confidential and avoid sharing them publicly.
+3. Securely store and access environment variables in your application to prevent security risks.

 ## 🙌 Contributing